 There are a few things you can do to help lower your vehicle insurance premium:

 - Take advantage of discounts.
-Many different types of discounts are available, and each company has their own unique set of discounts.
+Many different types of discounts are available, and each company has its own unique set of discounts.

 - Increase your deductible.
 By increasing the amount you would have to pay out-of-pocket in the event of an accident, you may be able to lower your premium.

 - Shop around.
-Insurance rates can vary significantly from one company to the next, so comparing rates is crucial before buying a policy.
+Insurance rates can vary significantly from company to company, so comparing rates is crucial before buying a policy.

 What are common mistakes people make when buying vehicle insurance?